AntonC9018/Hopper_University_Paper/paper.md

 Anyway what's the point?

-The point is that the function `HasEitherFlag()` is way easier to use than `(flag1 & flag2) != 0`, however, it cannot be adequetely defined as a generic function for any flags enum.
+The point is that the function `HasEitherFlag()` is way easier to use than `(flag1 & flag2) != 0`, however, it cannot be adequately defined as a generic function for any flags enum.
 So, we would have to define such function for any future flags enum that we add.
 To keep the code high quality, we would have had to manually write the same `summary` comment for every such function.
 In other words, boilerplate.